matthew-dong-dev/personal-website/README.md

 1. [x] insert a basic _by the numbers post_ w/ images, YAML header, etc...
 1. [x] redirect post home button to proper `site.url`
 1. [x] choose & change theme & link template to your github pages page
+1. [deprecated] add tags to posts & add option to search by tags (see template version)

 ---